mbudisic/MA321-Clarkson-F19/journal.md

 1. TOC
 {: toc style="font-size:10pt; column-count:3; column-width: 20px; column-gap: 20px;" }

+For every topic below, I will choose several questions, prompts, definitions, etc. that you either have to find in the listed chapter or answer on your own.
+My goal here is not to ask anything too difficult, but rather focus your reading.

+I will regularly check if you're maintaining your journal.
+At beginning of each class meeting, you will submit answers to the prompts on one (preferrably) sheet of three-hole punched paper.
+After I check that you completed your work, I'll return the sheet to you.
+Then you will put the sheet into your 3-hole binder to serve as a reference for the rest of the semester.

 ## Week 1
 ### Mon  -- Sep 2	-- Math Girls
 ### Wed  -- Sep 4	-- 0.3 Basic set theory